Skip to content

 Manual health check

-# Connect to the health port socket
+# Connect to the message bus socket (health checks use system:health namespace)

-nc -U ~/.shed/vz/sockets/myproject-1025.sock
+nc -U ~/.shed/vz/sockets/myproject-1026.sock

 View console log